isrkan/DevOps-MLOps-Practice/MLOps/MLflow/MLflow projects/README.md

 - **`dependencies`**: List of packages and versions required by our project.

 ### Running an MLflow project
+We have two options for running an MLflow project: using the CLI or the MLflow API.

+#### Option 1: Running with the CLI
 Once our project is set up, running it is straightforward using the MLflow CLI:
 ```bash
 mlflow run . --experiment-name <experiment_name>